Focus on

 Do I Need an Associate?

-If you already have all the answers you need and you are ready to take the next step, the final thought you might have is, “how will I manage my time between the different locations?” or “do I need an associate to help me manage the new location?”
-What we tell our clients is this: Before you even start to think about moving to the new office, you would have needed to put in a considerable amount of time screening potential candidates or getting to know existing employees if you are acquiring an existing dental practice.
+If you already have all the answers you need, and you are ready to take the next step, you are probably thinking How will I manage my time between the different locations? or Do I need an associate to help me manage the new location?
+Before you even start to think about moving to a new office, you need to put in a considerable amount of time screening potential candidates or getting to know existing employees if you are acquiring an existing dental practice.

-These people will be the gears of your system and if you do not choose the right people, it can seriously impact the success of your dental practice.
-In addition to what you will pay your staff, you also need to decide what benefits you will offer, and what you can afford.
-This can especially become tricky if you are purchasing an existing dental office that offers benefits for its staff that you might not agree with.
+These people will be delivering your services and interacting with your patients.
+If you do not choose the right people, it can seriously impact the success of your dental practice.
+In addition to what you will pay your staff, you also need to decide what benefits you can afford to offer.
+This can be especially tricky if you are purchasing an existing dental office that offers benefits to its staff that you don’t currently offer.
 We provide transitional services that help our clients through these negotiations.

-We also recommend that you spend the majority of your time at the new location, at least during the initial stages to ensure operations are running smoothly.
-Even with the help of an associate, balancing your time between multiple businesses can certainly be exhausting and frustrating at times.
-This is why coaching programs, team building, team accountability, office management, etc. are so important for the long-term success of additional locations.
+In most cases, we also recommend you spend the majority of your time at the new location, at least during the initial stages, to ensure operations are running smoothly.
+Even with the help of an associate, balancing your time between multiple businesses can be exhausting and frustrating at times.
+This is why coaching programs, team building, team accountability, office management, and more are so important for the long-term success of additional locations.
 We provide Practice and Staff Management Consulting services to help guide you on your path to success.

 Are you ready to meet us?